stephenhammy/kraken-for-wordpress/README.md

 Aside from the theme header and a few WordPress-specific classes, the stylesheet is empty.
 Drop in the Kraken boilerplate, or write your own stylesheet from scratch.

 ## Documentation
-Because most of the code in Kraken for WordPress uses standard WordPress functions, it doesn't incldue a lot of inline documentation.
+Because most of the code in Kraken for WordPress uses standard WordPress functions, it doesn't include a lot of inline documentation.
 Please consult the [WordPress Codex](http://codex.wordpress.org/Main_Page) for more information on specific functions.

 ## Changelog
 * v1.2 (February 19, 2013)